-Table 5-1 Overview of the evaluation results Summary of evaluation results APE_INT.1 PP introduction It has been confirmed that the PP [12] provided the security features needed for ePasspor below: - PACE function - Active Authentication support function - Write protection function - Protection function in transport - Tamper resistance APE_CCL.1 Conformance claims The following have been confirmed through the evaluation: - Conformance to Common Criteria Version 3.1 Release 4 - Security functional requirements: Common Criteria Part2 Extended - Security assurance requirements: Common Criteria Part3 Conformant - Not claiming conformance to other PPs - Strict conformance to the PPs/STs is required in claiming conformance to the PP [12] APE_SPD.1 Security problem definition The following has been confirmed through the evaluation: - Threats and organisational security policies are described in terms of CC/CEM.
-APE_OBJ.2 Security objectives The following has been confirmed through the evaluation: - Security objectives addressing the threats and the organisational security policies in the Security problem definitions are described and its rationale is appropriate.
-APE_ECD.1 Extended components definition The following has been confirmed through the evaluation: - In the extended components definition, a security functional component not described i CC Part 2 is defined for random number generation for general purposes.
-APE_REQ.2 Security requirements The following have been confirmed through the evaluation: - Security functional requirements satisfying the security objectives are described - Rationale for selection of security assurance requirement
+Summary of evaluation results APE INT.1 PP introduction It has been confirmed that the PP [12] provided the security features needed for ePassport below: • PACE function Active Authentication support function Active Authentication support function Write protection function Protection function Protection function Totection function in transport Tamper resistance APE CCL.1 Conformance claims The following have been confirmed through the evaluation: Conformance to Common Criteria Version 3.1 Release 5 Security functional requirements: Common Criteria Part2 Extended Security assurance requirements: Common Criteria Part3 Conformant Not claiming conformance to other PPs Strict conformance to the PPs/STs is required in claiming conformance to the PP [12] APE_SPD.1 Security problem definition The following has been confirmed through the evaluation: • Threats and organisational security policies are described in terms of CC/CEM.
+APE_OBJ.2 Security objectives The following has been confirmed through the evaluation: • Security objectives addressing the threats and the organisational security policies in the Security problem definitions are described and its rationale is appropriate.
+APE_ECD.1 Extended components definition The following has been confirmed through the evaluation: • In the extended components definition, a security functional component not described in CC Part 2 is defined for random number generation for general purposes.
+APE_REQ.2 Security requirements The following have been confirmed through the evaluation: • Security functional requirements satisfying the security objectives are described • Rationale for selection of security assurance requirements EAL4+ALC_DVS.2+AVA_VAN.5